-Darwin and his theory were correct insofar that all living beings undergo continued evolution.
-Since he was unable to compare this with robots created by humans, he thought that something was created out of nothing by “evolution” – while evolution develops when certain facts assimilate with a situation already in existence.
+Darwin and his theory were correct in so far that all living beings undergo continued evolution.
+Since he was unable to compare this with robots created by humans, he though that something was created out of nothing by “evolution” while evolution develops when certain facts assimilate with a situation already in existence.
 This provides a creature with a new aspect.
 The power of a robot is therefore simply limited to the knowledge of its creator: Humans.
 For this reason, robots can only “evolve” to the extent their programs are adjusted by humans.
 Robots cannot therefore evolve just like that, since they are no independent living mechanisms.

 With the insights that today’s science offers to us, we now understand that an omnipotent power was creating a design of an everlasting life force when creating the first life.
 The aim was to create an endless cycle of mortal creatures which would all undergo improvements throughout their lifetime (i.e. evolve), so that in consequence, they would be able to create ever more complex copies of themselves.

 Since our own intelligence has developed exponentially, so that we can create machines and robots ourselves, it is a completely logical idea to conclude that the coming to life of matter must have been developed by a superior creative omnipotence.
 Based in our ability to analyse the consequences of a cause, we can form an idea about the cause itself.
 This leads us to the conclusion that this creative power has unknown powers at its disposal to move, even gather together, lifeless things by the power of its will alone.
 A fact which is now known as telekinesis.